Aftersol/n64_qoi_demo/README.md

 For pixel art, the flags will scale the image using the nearest neighbor flag: `-sws_flags neighbor` This is useful for scaling up pixel art images

+2. Place the encoded QOI images into the filesystem folder. make will include these images in the filesystem folder into built ROM.

-2. Change the names array and name_arr_size the amount in src/main.c
+3. Change the names array and name_arr_size the amount in src/main.c
 ```c
 // files to load from filesystem
 char* names[] = {